 SHAUN DREW is a music composer, producer and arranger of renown distinction.
 His multi-colored and modern sound palette is marked with sophistication and maturity, and by an ability to harmoniously balance technical prowess with a visceral, emotive, often spiritual quality.
 Shaun's love for many genres of music have made him particularly versatile and adept at composing for a wide range of projects--from comedy to superhero animation, documentary, drama and horror/thriller feature films.

 Shaun is known for his work composing for film and TV projects, and for his collaborations with various LA-area artists and bands as an arranger, producer and engineer.
 His works have been utilized in national ad campaigns, hit series and major motion picture trailers.
 A prolific writer for strings, Shaun often infuses his signature style with the orchestral sound by employing guitars, drums, keyboards, bass, ambient textures, and percussion, Shaun's primary instrument.
-Haunting melodies and intricate rhythmic phrasings are among the hallmarks of his compositional style.
+Catchy, often haunting melodies and intricate rhythmic phrasings are among the hallmarks of his compositional style.